TechMagister/onechart/onechart-reference.md

 ---
 title: 'OneChart Reference'
 description: |
   OneChart is a generic Helm chart for your application deployments.
-These are the underlying yaml files of deployments made with Gimlet.
 ---

 > One chart to rule them all